keephq/keep/docs/docs/syntax/syntax.md

 - `provider` - the provider that will trigger the action.
 - `throttle` - you can [throttle](throttles/what-is-throttle.md) the action.
 - `if` - action can be limited to when certain [conditions](conditions/what-is-a-condition.md) are met.
+- `foreach` - when `foreach` block supplied, Keep will evaluate it as a list, and evaluates the `action` for every item in the list.

 The `provider` configuration is already covered in [Providers](syntax#provider)